 Choosing your CMS¶

-CiviCRM works with the three most popular open source Content Management Systems (CMS)1.
+CiviCRM works with several popular open source Content Management Systems (CMS)1.

 Before starting a project you should consider how you plan to use CiviCRM both now and in the future.
 Two big questions are; How much information from CiviCRM do we want to display on our website (e.g. A live list of our current members)?
 What information, collected through our website, do we want to store in CiviCRM (e.g. Family data from a public form with the family relationships automatically added).
 This is known as integration.
 How much integration you require will help you determine which is the best CMS for you.